oresat/oresat-firmware/src/f4/README.md

-# STM32F042K6
+# STM32F446RE

-This is the source directory for all STM32F042K6 applications.
+This is the source directory for all STM32F446RE applications.
-This device contains an ARM Cortex-M0, and is also known as an M0 or F0.
+This device contains an ARM Cortex-M4, and is also known as an M4 or F4.

-This MCU typically implements low power OreSat subsystems, such as solar panels, batteries, and some sensors.
+This MCU implements the main Command, Communications, and Control system for OreSat.

 ## Creating an app
 The template to copy for new applications is [app_template](app_template).